GET HARD RESULTS. Start here

 The idea behind these supplements is that giving your body the nutrients it needs to produce its own nitric oxide will increase nitric oxide levels.

 Some research backs up this theory.
-However, like with lots of dietary supplements, many of the studies used to support the idea that nitric oxide precursors boost nitric oxide production are actually animal research, not studies involving humans.
+With lots of dietary supplements, many of the studies used to support the idea that nitric oxide precursors boost nitric oxide production are animal research.

 For example, one study published in 2014 in the journal Biochemical and Biophysical Research Communications found that oral use of the amino acids L-arginine and L-citrulline — the two amino acids typically used in nitric oxide supplements — increased nitric oxide levels in rats and rabbits.

-While this type of research is definitely promising, it doesn’t necessarily mean that supplements for nitric oxide work the same way in humans.
+But many of these studies were on the smaller side.
+So while they’re promising, it doesn’t necessarily mean that supplements for nitric oxide work the same way in humans.

 A review published in the journal Sports Medicine found that nitric oxide supplements do appear to offer exercise-related benefits, including increased exercise performance.